 charged with a

-you or your belongings and seize evidence of a crime.
+your belongings and seize evidence of a crime.
 This is a very important

 right and when it is violated prior to any criminal charge, a skilled